ngrok/webhooks.fyi/src/pages/learn-more/standards.md

 ## CloudEvents

 CloudEvents is a specification for describing event data in a common way.
 The specification includes [webhooks](https://github.com/cloudevents/spec/blob/main/cloudevents/http-webhook.md) and seeks to simplify event declaration and delivery across systems.
-CloudEvents is a new effort and is still under active development by the Cloud Native Computing Foundation (CNFC).
+CloudEvents is a new effort and is still under active development by the Cloud Native Computing Foundation (CNCF).

 [Learn More >](https://cloudevents.io/)